fugu-chop/launch_school/README.md

 ## Approach
 I'm going to take physical notes, and put a lot more emphasis on practice.

 One thing I found about doing web tutorials and taking notes on a computer was that I never remembered what I was doing 10 minutes after I did it.
 I used the computer as a memory dump, without really doing sufficient practice and reinforcement.

 I did some Codewars stuff, but this was fairly intermittent, and too discrete (not really focused on a building a whole project end to end).
 The web tutorials I did also focused on just pushing through content, rather than fully understanding it, and repeating it.
+These were also typically more passive, with me just following along rather than taking time to understand it.

 I'll also time myself for how long I spend (more as a way to keep myself from studying too much!) and log this.
+This isn't meant to be a target of hours spent, but rather to see __where__ I am spending my time - am I using sufficient time to reinforce concepts?